flori/betterplace_apidocs/README.md

 It incorporates some ideas from [hypermedia apis](https://www.google.de/search?q=hypermedia+api) like the link-strukture.

+#### Please provide feedback
-**Please provide feedback:** Please don't hesitate to provide any feedback about the API and this documentation at developers@betterplace.org.
+Please don't hesitate to provide any feedback about the API and this documentation at developers@betterplace.org.

-**Mailing list for service announcements:** Please send an email to tjo@betterplace.org to subscribe to the api-v4-mailing list to receive service announcements about updates and scheduled downtimes.
+#### Mailing list for service announcements
+Please send an email to tjo@betterplace.org to subscribe to the api-v4-mailing list to receive service announcements about updates and scheduled downtimes.

 ## Table of content